sedanuronderr/ChatApp/README.md

 # ChatApp
-Projede Firebase,Fcm Messaging,Glide kütüphaneleri kullanıldı.
+## Firebase,Fcm Messaging,Glide Jetpack libraries were used in the project..

 <table>
 <tr>